 Corps to Career: a returned Volunteer prepares for a foreign service career with USAID

-Recently, I was selected as a 2020 Donald M. Payne International Development Fellow and upon receiving my master's degree, I will serve as a US Agency of International Development (USAID) Foreign Service Officer with a commitment of five years.
+Recently, I was selected as a 2020 Donald M. Payne International Development Fellow and, upon receiving my master's degree, I will serve as a U.S. Agency for International Development (USAID) Foreign Service Officer.
+My commitment is for five years.

 Donald M. Payne was the first African-American Congressman who served the 10th District of New Jersey.
-The Payne Fellowship is administered by Howard University and was created in commemoration of his commitment and service to international development with the goal of attracting outstanding and diverse individuals to join the Foreign Service of USAID.
+The Payne Fellowship is administered by Howard University and was created in commemoration of his commitment and service to international development.
+The Fellowship has the goal of attracting outstanding and diverse individuals to join the Foreign Service of USAID.

 I first heard about the Payne Fellowship when I was a Charles B. Rangel Summer Enrichment Program Scholar in 2012.
 This experience exposed me to international affairs careers and opportunities such as the Payne Fellowship.
-From that point onward, I gained unique experiences by working in project management for an international medical device consulting firm, serving in Colombia as a Peace Corps Volunteer in the education sector, and advocating reproductive health with the Center for Reproductive Rights in Bogotá, Colombia.
-Currently, I am also a Paul D. Coverdell Fellow at the University of Arizona pursuing my Master's in Public Administration with a GIS certificate.
+From that point onward, I gained unique experiences by working in project management for an international medical device consulting firm, serving in Colombia as a Peace Corps Volunteer in the education sector and advocating for reproductive health with the Center for Reproductive Rights in Bogotá, Colombia.
+Currently, I am also a Paul D. Coverdell Fellow at the University of Arizona, where I am pursuing my Master's in Public Administration with a GIS certificate.

 Applying to the Fellowship took several months.
 The application included writing a compelling and clear essay about why I wanted to be a Payne Fellow and why I believed I would be successful in the USAID Foreign Service.
 I also had to demonstrate financial need and collect two letters of recommendation.
-During the fellowship application process, I was also researching and applying to graduate schools.
-The deadline to apply was November 1st, 2019 and I received notice of being one of 16 finalists (out of approximately 500 applicants) during the first week of December.
+During the application process, I was also researching and applying to graduate schools.
+The deadline to apply was November 1, 2019.
+I received notice that I was one of 16 finalists (out of approximately 500 applicants) during the first week of December.
 The finalists were invited for an in-person interview at the USAID office in Washington, D.C. in mid-January.
-The interview was a full day that was split into three parts: an essay-writing portion, a group exercise, and lastly, an interview with a panel.
+The interview was a full day split into three parts: an essay-writing portion, a group exercise and, lastly, an interview with a panel.
 A few days after the interview, I received an invitation to become a Payne Fellow for the 2020 cohort.

 As part of the Fellowship, our cohort will complete an internship in Washington, D.C. and another at an overseas USAID mission.
-We will receive mentorship and financial support to complete a two-year graduate program and upon graduating, we will be appointed to serve as USAID Foreign Service Officers for the next five years.
+We will receive mentorship and financial support to complete a two-year graduate program.
+Upon graduating, we will be appointed to serve as USAID Foreign Service Officers for the next five years.

 I am grateful for the opportunity to continue Congressman Payne's legacy by serving others in international development.